John Yarbrough Linear Park

 The John Yarbrough Linear Park (originally the Ten Mile Canal Linear Park) is a 6-mile linear park trail located in Fort Myers, Florida.
 The trail parallels the Ten Mile Canal and the Seminole Gulf Railway, and is owned and operated by Lee County Parks and Recreation.
 It is part of Lee County's Tour de Parks route along with Lakes Regional Park and other locations.

+Route description

+The John Yarbrough Linear Park's southern terminus is at a trailhead on Six Mile Cypress Parkway.
+At this trailhead, it connects to a shared-use path that runs along Michael G. Rippe Parkway to Alico Road, which will connect to the proposed Bonita Estero Rail Trail.

+From the trailhead on Six Mile Cypress, the John Yarbrough Linear Park heads north along the west side of the Ten Mile Canal.
+It crosses the canal about half a mile to the north and runs between the canal and the Seminole Gulf Railway.
+At Daniels Parkway, trail users are directed west to the next signalized intersection to cross the six-lane road.